Extreme Weather

 In such circumstances we will always attempt to give parents advance notice, but due to the unpredictable nature of some weather events this may not always be possible.

 The Headteacher, in consultation with the chair of governors, is responsible for making decisions to close a school.
+Rather than telephone the school for general information, please follow the process below as this makes it easier for families with urgent calls to contact school.
 If it is necessary to close the school, we will communicate information as early as possible via the following:

 Decisions to close the school are never taken lightly, but unfortunately may sometimes be necessary for the safety and wellbeing of the school community.